ronaldbosma/blog/content/blog/testing-psrule-rules-for-apim-policies-with-pester/index.md

 publishdate: 2024-08-14T00:00:00+02:00
 lastmod: 2024-08-14T00:00:00+02:00
 tags: [ "Azure", "API Management", "Azure Integration Services", "Infra as Code", "Pester", "PSRule", "Test Automation" ]
+summary: "In my previous blog post, I demonstrated how to use PSRule to validate Azure API Management policies.
+We defined a PSRule convention along with several custom rules, each containing specific logic.
+As a fan of Test Driven Development, I created these rules following a test-first approach.
+In this post, I’ll walk you through how to write automated tests for these PSRule rules using Pester, a popular testing and mocking framework for PowerShell."
 draft: true
 ---

-In my previous blog post, [Validate API Management Policies with PSRule](/blog/2024/09/02/validate-api-management-policies-with-psrule/), I demonstrated how to use [PSRule](https://microsoft.github.io/PSRule) to validate Azure API Management policy files.
-We defined a PSRule convention along with several custom rules, which all contain logic.
+In my previous blog post, [Validate API Management Policies with PSRule](/blog/2024/09/02/validate-api-management-policies-with-psrule/), I demonstrated how to use [PSRule](https://microsoft.github.io/PSRule) to validate Azure API Management policies.
+We defined a PSRule convention along with several custom rules, each containing specific logic.

 As a fan of Test Driven Development (TDD), I created these rules following a test-first approach.
 In this post, I'll walk you through how to write automated tests for these PSRule rules using [Pester](https://pester.dev/), a popular testing and mocking framework for PowerShell.